quanrong88/MovieList/README.md

 # MovieList

 MovieList is the demo project using MVVM-C design pattern.
 Project has 3 modules DataAccess, BusinessLogc, UILayer.
+Module are wrapped in Swift Package.
 Movie data is fetched from OMDb and display to collection view with diff Datasource.

 Screenshot: